ibireme/yyjson/doc/API.md

 Invalid characters within string values will be copied byte by byte.
 If `YYJSON_WRITE_ESCAPE_UNICODE` flag is also set, invalid characters will be escaped as `\uFFFD` (replacement character).

-This flag does not affect the performance of correctly encoded string.
+This flag does not affect the performance of correctly encoded strings.

 ### **YYJSON_WRITE_NEWLINE_AT_END**
 Adds a newline character `\n` at the end of the JSON.